existancepy/bss-macro-py-experimental/docs/FAQ.md

  - You can add the pattern file to the settings -> patterns<br>
 *The pattern file can either be a python file (.py) or an autohotkey file (.ahk)*
 - After adding the file in, restart the macro

+### 5. Can I use natro patterns with this macro?
+Yes, the macro is able to convert natro ahk patterns into python ones.
+Refer to #4 to see how to import a pattern

+### 6. Are natro settings the same as this macro's?
+Yes, this macro was designed to match natro's gather settings